FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/creating_new_model.rst

 - Left bank line
 - Surveyed cross sections

 To add the left bank line, simply select the layer from the user layer list, toggle editing and digitize a new line using QGIS digitizing toolbar.
-The line should be in the direction of the flow (upstream to downstream)
+The line should be in the direction of the flow (upstream to downstream).
+If the line represents the main channel, you need to fill in **rank** as **1** (see the confluence section for more).

 .. figure:: img/LeftBankUserLayer.png
 	:scale: 75 %